microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraInvitation.md

 ```

 ## Description
-this cmdlet is used to invite a new external user to your directory.
+This cmdlet is used to invite a new external user to your directory.

 ## Examples